ppvan/psequel/README.md

 │  ├──  box.blp
 │  ├──  help-overlay.ui
 │  └──  window.blp
-├── 謹 hellowolrd.gresource.xml <- List the ui files in this file (3)
+├── 謹 psequel.gresource.xml <- List the ui files in this file (3)
 ├──  main.vala
 ├──  meson.build <- List the blue prints in this files to make the compiler running.
 (1) ├──  ui <- Create a class (.vala file) to load template in this file (4)